sindresorhus/eslint-plugin-unicorn/docs/rules/expiring-todo-comments.md

 This rule implements [`eslint/no-warning-comments`](https://eslint.org/docs/rules/no-warning-comments).

 The sole difference is that first we check for **valid conditions** to apply this rule.
-If no valid conditions are met, we fall back to `eslint/no-warning-comments` and you'll see something like `Unexpected 'todo' comment.`
+If no valid conditions are met, we fall back to `eslint/no-warning-comments`, and you'll see something like `Unexpected 'todo' comment.`

-The reason behind is that now that you have a powerful rule to make sure there are no stray TODOs on your code, you should strive for best pratices.
-Don't just add TODO comment and leave them forever.
+The reason behind this is that now that you have a powerful rule to make sure there are no stray TODOs on your code, you should strive for best pratices.
+Don't just add TODO comments and leave them forever.
 Define conditions to justify the presence of warning comments.

-With that in mind, **you should disable** that ESLint rule in favor of this one as you will get the same behavior and more.
+With that in mind, **you should disable** that ESLint rule in favor of this one as you will get its same behavior and more.

-You can also opt to `allowWarningComments` on this rule and have both rules coexist (See [`allowWarningComments`](#allowWarningComments) below).
+You can also opt for `allowWarningComments` on this rule and have both rules coexist (See [`allowWarningComments`](#allowWarningComments) below).

 ## Legacy Branches

 Although this rule works just fine when you maintain a `master` branch, it gets trickier when you have legacy branches that happen to have unclosed TODOs.

 Imagine you maintain a `master` branch at a version such as 10 and always keep working on it and also keep fixing your TODOs.
-But your package happen to **publish and support** legacy branches such as 8 and 9 for [long term support](https://en.wikipedia.org/wiki/Long-term_support) with code such as security patches, meaning you might have stray TODOs that won't get fixed and will cause your build to break unless you either fix or drop the TODO.
+But your package happens to **publish and support** legacy branches such as 8 and 9 for [long term support](https://en.wikipedia.org/wiki/Long-term_support) with code such as security patches, meaning you might have stray TODOs that won't get fixed and will cause your build to break unless you either fix or drop the TODO.

 ## Conditions Overview

-- `[YYYY-MM-DD]` to define an [UTC](https://en.wikipedia.org/wiki/Coordinated_Universal_Time) due date in the [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601#Dates) format.
+- `[YYYY-MM-DD]` to define a [UTC](https://en.wikipedia.org/wiki/Coordinated_Universal_Time) due date in the [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601#Dates) format.
 - `[>1]` or `[>=2]` to expire at some version (from package.json).
 No whitespace.
 - `[+package]` or `[-package]` to expire when you add/remove a package.
 - `[package@>1]` or `[package@>=2]` to expire when a package hits some version.
 No whitespace.
-- `[engine:node@>8]` or `[engine:node@>=8]` to expire when package bump supported engines.
+- `[engine:node@>8]` or `[engine:node@>=8]` to expire when the package bumps to the supported engines.
 No whitespace.

 ## Overall Information